AkwasiSB/frontend-challenge/README.md

    - improve the overall design of the homepage
    - make the website SEO friendly

-**If you prefer, you are welcome to use your own/preferred front-end framework (e.g. React)**, to ping our included backend service.
+**If you prefer, you are welcome to use your own/preferred front-end framework (e.g. Vue)**, to ping our included backend service.
 You are also welcome to **make any changes to the codebase that you would like to, as long as it is still functional.** Please remember that this is meant to take up to **3 hours in total**, and is merely an exercise, so we are not expecting the entire moon, just holistic improvements! 😬 😅

 2] Then, analytics design: create a markdown file describing what **types of user behaviour** you would like to capture on this page for an analytical framework (e.g. [Heap](https://docs.heap.io/docs), [Amplitude](https://developers.amplitude.com/docs) or [Mixpanel](https://developer.mixpanel.com/docs)), and **why**.